Does exercise in early pregnancy cause miscarriages?

 Is sex safe during pregnancy?

-There is generally no restrictions on sex while you are pregnant.
+There are generally no restrictions on sex while you are pregnant.
 But it is always advisable to consult your OB to ensure you don’t have any conditions which preclude sex, like the risk of preterm labour or miscarriage or Placenta Previa.
 Choose a position that is most comfortable for you and puts no weight on your uterus.
 As your pregnancy advances, you will have to keep changing positions.

 Is travelling safe during pregnancy?

 As most common obstetric emergencies occur in the first and third trimesters of pregnancy, it is safe to travel between 18 and 24 weeks in the second trimester.
-Any decisions to travel should be made in consultation with your healthcare provider.
+Any decisions to travel during pregnancy should be made in consultation with your healthcare provider.